-Biases Against the San Francisco Bay Area & Silicon Valley
+Biases against the San Francisco Bay Area & Silicon Valley

-We wanted our national survey to explore the reasons why people are biased against technology companies that are based in Silicon Valley.
+We wanted our national survey to explore the reasons why people are biased against technology companies based in Silicon Valley.
 We suspected that one source of bias against these tech companies may be the fact that many are located in the San Francisco Bay Area.
-With this in mind, our survey asked respondents how strongly they agree or disagree with the following statement, “I am suspicious of Google, Apple, Facebook and Twitter because they are based in the San Francisco Bay Area.”
+With this idea in mind, our survey asked respondents how strongly they agree or disagree with the following statement, “I am suspicious of Google, Apple, Facebook and Twitter because they are based in the San Francisco Bay Area.”

 The chart below shows that approximately 29% agreed with that statement, either “strongly” (11%) or “somewhat” (18%).
 The remaining 71% of participants disagreed with that statement, either “strongly” (41%) or “somewhat” (30%).